 5. There is Only a Very Weak Correlation With Cancer

 However, all of these studies are so-called observational studies, which tend to be unreliable.

 These studies often make the mistake of pooling together processed and unprocessed meats, which is unacceptable because the two have vastly different effects.

-These studies only find a very small increase in risk for men, and zero increase for women (35).
+These studies only find a very small increase in risk for men, and no increase for women (33).

-That being said, it is possible that the way meat is cooked can have an effect, because carcinogens can form when meat is cooked excessively (36).
+That being said, it is possible that the way meat is cooked has an effect, because carcinogens can form when meat is cooked excessively (34).

 For this reason, it is important to use gentler cooking methods and cut away all burnt or charred pieces.

 6. There Are No Proven Health Benefits to Avoiding Meat